Faculty of Business

 Students are responsible for ensuring that they meet all the requirements specified for the degree.
 These include the minimum credit hour requirements, minimum grade point averages, minimum grades in specified courses, successful completion of all specifically required courses, and compliance with the restrictions on elective and option courses.

-Students are advised to consult the Saint John Courses section of this Calendar for detailed course descriptions, including the number of credit hours assigned to each course.
+Students are advised to consult Saint John Courses section of this Calendar for detailed course descriptions, including the number of credit hours assigned to each course.

 I. Minors and Concentrations

-- Minors in specific business or hospitality and tourism disciplines are not offered.
+- Minors in specific business disciplines are not offered.
 The Faculty of Business will accept all minors as laid out by the offering faculty except as noted below.
 Students should note that pursuing a minor may require them to complete more than the minimum number of credit hours required for the BAM degree.
 Compulsory or required courses in a student’s degree program normally may not form part of the Minor.

 a.
 A minor in Economics will be awarded to BAM students who achieve a minimum grade of C in: